igbokwenu/anecdotal/README.md

 Rethinking healthcare: from profit-driven to patient-centric.
 Anecdotal AI closes the gap in literacy, diagnosis, and management of chronic illnesses for people of color and underserved communities.

+Note that you can log into the app without having to create an account.
+Simply use anonymous login.

 ### For The Judges In Case Free Access Is Exhausted
 Google Play Store Promo Codes
 A0HRZ1DXD93B5ZFBNW8PQF5